waleerat/SwiftUI-DogBreeds-REST-API/README.md

  ### Xcode Version 13.0
  ###### SwiftUI, Alamofire, ObjectMapper, AlamofireObjectMapper, Kingfisher

-I pick [Dog-API](https://dog.ceo/dog-api/documentation/) to improve my REST API skill because I could not do it in a progrmming test.
-I had always kept it in my mind that I would improve it one day.
+I pick [Dog-API](https://dog.ceo/dog-api/documentation/) to improve my REST API skill because I could not do it in a progrmming test some months ago.
+I had always kept it in my mind that I would prove that I can do it.

 ### The idea